Krystian-L-Lis/Stage/README.md

 + `I_FlagList` and `I_MutFlagList` - Immutable and mutable interfaces implemented by `FlagList`.
 + `I_Flag` - An interface used for checking the state of a flag.
 + `A_Flag` - Automatic insertion mechanism through `FB_Init`.
++ `FindFlag` - Function used to find Flag within list.
++ `FindManyFlags` - Function used to find multiple Flags within list.
+This is an experimental feature.

 > **Warning:** Lists will create a debug message upon overflow!